| |

 large-scale displacements of civilian populations, "bringing further

-misery to a people who can barely meet their basic needs", according to a
+misery to a people who can barely meet their basic needs", according

 final statement from the meeting.
 Vraalsen also urged the parties to